BenLangmead/bowtie2/MANUAL.markdown

 to be concordant.
 See also: [Mates can overlap, contain or dovetail each other].
 Default: mates cannot dovetail in a concordant alignment.

-[Mates can overlap, contain or dovetail each other]: #mates-can-overlap-contain-or-dovetail-each-other

 </td></tr>
 <tr><td id="bowtie2-options-no-contain">

-[`--no-contain`]: #bowtie2-options-no-contain

     --no-contain